Minivera/go-lander/README.md

 dependencies slice given as its third parameter change.
 If you do not want the hook to rerender, pass an empty or nil slice.

-The effect can return nil, or another function as its cleanup.
+The effect can return `nil`, or another function as its cleanup.
 This cleanup is automatically called on unmount, which allows you to clean any asynchronous code before the component gets unmounts.

 All hooks must be given the context object of the function calling them as its first parameter.
 All memoized values